pipefishbook/ch_1/readme.md

 Bundling JavaScript is needed to transport Node.js modules from server to browser.
 This chapter shows some examples on how to bundle JavaScript for usage in a web browser.

-The importance of learning to bundle JavaScript can be soon from looking at modules at the npm repository.
+The importance of learning to bundle JavaScript can be seen from looking at modules at the npm repository.
 In modules from npmjs, you will often see a statement similar to:

     module.exports = someFunction;